jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_connect_requirements.md

 The following is supported:

 * VMware ESX infrastructure.
-VMware vCenter 6.7 (or later).
-VMware ESXi Server 6.7 (or later)
+VMware vCenter 2.5 to 6.7.
+VMware ESXi Server 4.0 to 6.7

 The username used to connect to the virtual guest machine must have at least a read-only role.